 The Android security team is responsible for managing security vulnerabilities discovered in the Android platform and many of the core Android apps bundled with Android devices.

 The Android security team finds security vulnerabilities through internal research and also responds to bugs reported by third parties.
 Sources of external bugs include issues reported through the Android Security Issue template, published and pre-published academic research, upstream open source project maintainers, notifications from our device manufacturer partners, and publicly disclosed issues posted on blogs or social media.

 Reporting security issues

-Any developer, Android user, or security researcher can notify the Android security team of potential security issues through the Android Security Issue template.
+Any developer, Android user, or security researcher can notify the Android security team of potential security issues through the security vulnerability reporting form.

 Bugs marked as security issues are not externally visible, but they may eventually be made visible after the issue is evaluated or resolved.
 If you plan to submit a patch or Compatibility Test Suite (CTS) test to resolve a security issue, please attach it to the bug report and wait for a response before uploading the code to AOSP.

 The first task in handling a security vulnerability is to identify the severity of the bug and which component of Android is affected.
 The severity determines how the issue is prioritized, and the component determines who fixes the bug, who is notified, and how the fix gets deployed to users.